grafana/grafana/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 ### Permissions

 This indicates whether the user account has the Grafana Admin flag applied or not.
+If it is **Yes**, then the user is a Grafana Server Admin.

 {{< docs-imagebox img="/img/docs/manage-users/server-admin-permissions-7-3.png" max-width="1200px">}}